Jae Ann Brown

 Mrs. Brown designed the first volunteer program in the world to utilize the contribution of blind volunteers through the school for blind children in Pittsburgh.

-In 1948 Mrs. Brown made a complete change in careers when Mrs. Brown married John S. Levendos - president and founder of Levendos International Sales, a domestic and International sales-corporation (DISC) that specialized in the export of USA-manufactured shooting supplies and ordnance.
+In 1978, Mrs. Brown made a complete change in careers when she married John S. Levendos - president and founder of Levendos International Sales, a domestic and International Sales Corporation (DISC) that specialized in the export of USA-manufactured shooting supplies and ordnance.

-Mrs. Brown found the export business to be extremely challenging and was able to use her imagination to help grow the company her husband had sounded by establishing LISC as the exclusive exporters for such legendary and glamorous, domestic products as: Freedom Arms Casull; Detonics and RPM.
+Mrs. Brown found the export business to be extremely challenging and was able to use her imagination to help grow the company her husband had founded by establishing LISC as the exclusive exporter for such legendary and glamorous, domestic products as: Freedom Arms Casull; Detonics, and RPM.

-Mrs. Brown did not wish a funeral, and burial will be private at the historic Allegheny Cemetery located in Lawrenceville, Pennsylvania.
+Mrs. Brown did not wish to have a funeral, and her burial was private at the historic Allegheny Cemetery located in Lawrenceville, Pennsylvania.

 Hile Funeral Home, Emlenton, is in charge of the arrangements.